-The French Gardens
+The French Gardens of Versailles

 The French gardens are an essential part of the 815-hectare park of the Château de Versailles.
 They were designed and created by the most famous gardener and landscape architect in French history, André Le Nôtre (1613 - 1700), at the request of King Louis XIV.
 The gardens surround the castle on three sides.